Coeur d'Alene Reservation: Geography

+Map of the Coeur d'Alene tribal territory and neighboring tribes in Idaho.

-Spanning over eastern Washington, north Idaho, and western Montana, also referred to as the Panhandle region of Idaho, the Coeur d'Alene's and the neighboring tribes originally lived on over 3.5 million acres (7812 sq. mi; 20,234 km^{2}) of land.
+Spanning over eastern Washington, north Idaho, and western Montana, also referred to as the Panhandle region of Idaho, the Coeur d'Alene's and the neighboring tribes originally lived on over 3,500,000 acres of land.
 The region was diverse and contained numerous varied biomes, from forested mountains to marshes and lakes.
 The Coeur d'Alene tribe is located south of Bonner county, west of Shoshone county, and north of Benewah county.
-It borders Washington, being directly east of Spokane valley.
+It borders Washington, being directly east of Spokane Valley.
 At the center of the reservation was Lake Coeur d'Alene.

 The tribe hunted and gathered several fish including cutthroat trout, anadromous salmon, and steelhead.
 Cutthroat trout were originally harvested in the St. Joe River and the Coeur d'Alene Lake.
 Today, the trout only exists in the Coeur d'Alene Basin to be harvested.

 Demographics

 Consisting of over 2,190 current members, the Coeur d'Alene people were established as non-nomadic.
 Back from 1947 to current day, the Coeur d'Alene tribe has tribal leaders that oversee issues within the tribe.
 The council they presume consists of a chairman, vice-chairman, secretary-treasurer, and several council members.
 The chairman and vice-chairmen may interact with the federal government.